ft3049354/TransformerBattleSimulator/Readme.md

 ## Assumptions
 - If the winners of the winning team are more than 1, the winner will be all listed.
 - Also if the survivors of the losing team are more than 1, the survivors will be all listed.
-- If the battle is tied, there won't output any competitors.
+- If the total battle result is tied, there won't output any competitors.
 Instead will output the tied battle message.
+For each tied battle, both competitors will be eliminated which means no winners.If you see total battle amount is more than winners amount, that mean there has at least a tied game.
 - As I only created one controller, so I think the the test for the controller looks like an integration test, so I just leave it as blank.I put most unit tests in the service classes.